Pathwise-random trees and models of second-order arithmetic: Abstract

 \section{Abstract}

-A tree is {\em pathwise-random} if all of its paths are algorithmically random, with a fixed upper bound on their randomness deficiency.
-We show that: (a) an algorithmically random real computes a pathwise-random tree with infinitely many paths if and only if it computes the halting problem; it follows that the class of pathwise-random trees with unbounded width is null, with respect to any computable measure; (b) there exists a positive-measure pathwise-random tree which does not compute any complete extension of Peano arithmetic; and (c) there exists a perfect pathwise-random tree which does not compute any positive pathwise-random tree.
-We use these results to obtain models of second-order arithmetic that separate compactness principles below weak K\"{o}nigs lemma, answering questions by Chong \etal (2019).
+A tree is {\em pathwise-random} if all of its paths are \ml random.
+We show that: (a) no weakly 2-random real computes a perfect pathwise-random tree; it follows that the class of perfect pathwise-random trees is null, with respect to any computable measure; (b) there exists a positive-measure pathwise-random tree which does not compute any complete extension of Peano arithmetic; and (c) there exists a perfect pathwise-random tree which does not compute any tree of positive measure and finite randomness deficiency.
+We then obtain models of second-order arithmetic that separate compactness principles below weak K\"{o}nigs lemma, answering questions by Chong \etal\ (2019).

-{\bf George Barmpalias}\ For each $n>0$, by \citet{vLamb90} the real $x_{1^n\ast 0}$ is random relative to $\oplus_{i<n} x_{1^i\ast 0}$, so $A_x$ is infinite and consists of random reals.
-Hence every random real computes an infinite array of random reals.